doda25-team10/app/README.md

 The server runs on port 8080.
 Once its startup has finished, you can access [localhost:8080/sms](http://localhost:8080/sms) in your browser to interact with the application.

+If you want to use Docker, run it using `docker run --rm --env-file .env.local -p{port}:{port} {imageName}` where {imageName} is the name you gave to the docker image when building it, and port is the server port.
+The server port and model_host url can be changed by editing the .env.local file